delph-in/delphin-viz/README.md

 ## Visualizations

 All visualisations currently target SVG.
+The current aim is to gradually converge on using D3.js as the preferred rendering library and sole dependency, however this won't be a strict requirement.

 ### tree.js